snapyy/Zomato-landing-page-clone/README.md

 #This is my zomato landing page clone
-# "You have to put all these files together so that they will work
+#You have to put all these files together so that they will work